jcannon04/jcannon04.github.io/102/class07/README.md

 Conditional (ternary) operator (e.g. ? :)
 Unary operators (e.g. typeof, +, -)
 The web page provides detailed information and examples for each type of operator in JavaScript.

 ## Things I want to know more about
+* Expressions and operations
+* For and While loops